nleyja/Noah_Leyja-DevOps-Interview-Prep/README.md

 ###  Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 (AMI's)

+### Packer images allow you to launch completely provisioned and configured machines in seconds, rather than several minutes or hours.

 ###  Terraform is an open source infrastructure as code (IaC) software tool that allows DevOps engineers to programmatically provision the physical resources an application requires to run.

 ### i created an AWS infrustucture deploting an instance into a VPC all automated with teraform

 ### Terraform can manage infrastructure on multiple cloud platforms.
+Automation (scripts) and reusabilty of the code.